 It was pouring rain on Saturday, the kind of day it would have been good to stay indoors with a good book and some coffee.
 But I’m about to hit the road for a few weeks for work, so this was my last opportunity to hike a bit before leaving.
-So I decided to embrace the rain, put on my best raincoat and headed for the Alfred Kelly Nature Reserve in Prévost, in the Laurentians.
+So I decided to embrace the rain, to put on my best raincoat and to head for the Alfred Kelly Nature Reserve in Prévost, in the Laurentians.

 Alfred Kelly Nature Reserve is managed by the Nature Conservancy of Canada (NCC) and protects rocky cliffs that are home to several species of birds, including endangered species such as the peregrine falcon.
 The reserve is named after Alfred Kelly, a donor with a passion for nature and ornithology.
 There are more than 16 kilometres of trail there and one of the trailheads is located near Prévost train station.

 Note that since this is a nature reserve, dogs, bicycles and motorized vehicles are prohibited.
 Click here for the trail map.